CyBear-Jinni/cbj_app/FlutterApp/cybear_jinni_flutter/cybear_jinni_flutter/README.md

-# CybearJinni
+# CyBearJinni

-Cybear Jinni app to interact with your jinnis
+CyBear Jinni app to interact with your jinnis

 ## Getting Started